Activist Starboard seeks to nominate directors to Box board

 Box said last month private equity giant KKR & Co Inc would lead a $500 million investment in the company weeks after Reuters reported Box was exploring a sale amid pressure from hedge fund Starboard Value LP.

-Reporting by Uday Sampath in Bengaluru; Editing by Shailesh Kuber and Ramakrishnan M.
+Reporting by Uday Sampath and Nivedita Balu in Bengaluru; Editing by Shailesh Kuber and Ramakrishnan M.

 Our Standards: The Thomson Reuters Trust Principles.